openedx-unsupported/devstack/docs/pycharm_integration.rst

 5. Deselect "Add content..." and "Add source..."

-Setup a Run/Debug Configuration for python tests for LMS or Studio
+Setup a Run/Debug Configuration for python tests for LMS or CMS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To run and debug unit tests, edit the **"Defaults -> Python tests -> py.test"** type Run/Dubug